 Willie Mae’s Scotch House in New Orleans claims to have America’s best fried chicken.
 That’s an ambitious claim, but we agree.

-We wondered if we were crazy as left the French Quarter and its plethora of good eats.
+We wondered if we were crazy as left the French Quarter in New Orleans and its plethora of good eats.
 We had walked past Louis Armstrong park and into the fifth ward.
 Although we felt totally safe walking through the shabby, gentrifying neighborhood, we weren’t sure about our decision to take a two-mile walk for lunch on our last day in New Orleans.
 We reminded ourselves that this is what we do when we travel – we walk and eat and then walk and eat some more.
 Once we arrived at Willie Mae’s Scotch House, we knew we were indeed crazy.

 Our Walk to Willie Mae’s